breach-report/breachreport-api/docs/04-monitor.md

 Breach Report API enables the consumers to put email addresses and web domains on and off the watchlist.

-The consumers will be alerted via the [Postback URL](), if the associated addresses and domains on the watchlist are subject to new data breach incidents.
+If the associated addresses and domains on the watchlist are subject to new data breach incidents, the consumers will be alerted via the [Postback URL](./05-postback-url.md)

 This chapter describes the following calls: